umn-microsoft-automation/UMN-Google/docs/Set-GSheetData.md

 ```

 ## DESCRIPTION
-Set json data values on a sheet in specific cell locations or append data to a sheet
+Set json data values on a sheet in specific cell ranges, specific cells, or append a new row to a sheet

 ## EXAMPLES